isomerpages/mccy-cpro/index.md

 image: /images/CPROlogosmall.jpg
 permalink: /

-notification: Religious Organisations must acknowledge the new conditions for religious activities updated on 20 July 2021 before commencing the activities.
+notification: Religious Organisations must acknowledge the new conditions for religious activities updated on 7 August 2021 before commencing the activities.
 Click <a target="_blank" href="https://www.cpro.gov.sg/resources/Resumption-of-Religious-Activities/">here</a> to submit the acknowledgement form.
 =======
 notification: MCCY has updated the document with the requirements for the religious sector.
 Please click <a target="_blank" href="https://www.cpro.gov.sg/resources/Resumption-of-Religious-Activities/">here</a> to view the new conditions for Religious Activities